OUR #1 RATED MIDI Controller for Beginners

 Check out this helpful video showing you how to select an affordable and quality MIDI controller:

-- Usb MIDI Controller with 25 velocity-sensitive synth-action keys with dedicated octave up and down buttons to increase the keyboard to the full melodic range
+- Total Control Wherever You Go USB MIDI keyboard controller with 25 velocity sensitive keys and octave up / down buttons to access the full melodic range perfect virtual synthesizer control

-- Innovative 4-way thumb stick for dynamic pitch and modulation control, plus a built-in arpeggiator with adjustable resolution, range and modes
+- Express Yourself Innovative 4 way thumbstick for dynamic pitch and modulation MIDI control, plus a built in arpeggiator with adjustable resolution, range and modes

 What many will appreciate about the Akai Professional MPK Mini MKII is its awesome appearance.
 It comes at a moderate price but looks professional, including the fun and easy-to-use options for you to start making music.